DanderApp/database/readme.md

 Dander Database repo!

-To use, create a database called db, npm install, then run the migrations!
+To use, create a database called dander, npm install, then run the migrations!